Mathnerd314/stroscot/docs/Reference/Modules.rst

   foo 2 # 3

 If the override statement was not in module 2, then using ``foo`` in module 3 would result in an ambiguous name resolution error.

-1ML
-===

-The above module system is a superset of 1ML, MixML, Backpack, and Newspeak's module system, so those don't need to be considered further.
-(TODO: reread the papers to check this. but they're mostly type systems, rather than functionality)